Marion, Kansas: Radio

 Marion is served by numerous radio stations from the Wichita-Hutchinson listening market area, and satellite radio.
 (See Media in Wichita, Kansas.)

 Television

 Marion is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV, and satellite TV.
 (See Media in Wichita, Kansas.)

 Infrastructure

 Transportation

 U.S. Route 56 runs along the city's northern side, and U.S. Route 77 is 2 mi east of the city.
 Kansas Highway 256 runs through the center of town as Main Street, past the east end business section, Marion High School and the downtown business district.
-A regional Kansas Department of Transportation office is located on the north side of Marion at the corner of U.S. Route 56 and Cedar Street.
+A regional Kansas Department of Transportation office is located on the northern side of Marion at the corner of U.S. Route 56 and Cedar Street.

 The Oklahoma Kansas Texas (OKT) line of the Union Pacific Railroad runs north-south through the city.
+The Chicago, Rock Island and Pacific Railroad's Kansas City Rocket formerly provided passenger rail service to Marion on their Mid-Continent Route until at least 1963.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

+The Atchison, Topeka and Santa Fe also previously provided passenger and freight rail service to Marion.
+A brick depot was built in June 1912, which now stands as the city library.

 Marion Municipal Airport, FAA:43K, is located south-east of Marion and centered at 38.337500°N 96.991666°W.